kryptokrona/kryptokrona-docs/docs/guides/Using-trtlbot-plus-plus.md

 > I'm not gonna up and run with the tipjar like the doge tipbot guy either :)

-So rest assured, trtlbot++'s wallet is extremely secure, and in the rare occasion that anything *does* happen, you can relax knowing that you'll get it back ;)
+So rest assured, XKRbot++'s wallet is extremely secure, and in the rare occasion that anything *does* happen, you can relax knowing that you'll get it back ;)

 ## Other Commands

-trtlbot++ isn't just a tip bot, it's so much more!
+XKRbot++ isn't just a tip bot, it's so much more!
 Here's a table of it's other commands, what each of them do, and how to use them (which aren't explained above).

 | Name | Usage |  Description |
 |:-:|:-:|:-:|